syncfusion-content/windowsforms-docs/WindowsForms/TreeView/ScrollBar-Customization.md

 ## HScroll

 `HScroll` property is used to Show/hide the horizontal scrollbar.
-By default, `HScroll` will be set as true, when `HScroll` value is false then visibility of horizonal scroll bar will be collapsed.
+By default, `HScroll` will be set as true, when `HScroll` value is false then visibility of horizontal scroll bar will be collapsed.

 ## VScroll